x-atlas-consortia/ubkg-box/README.md

 After building the turnkey distribution,

-- The directory used to build the turnkey distribution will also be the directory used to build the **UBKGBox** distribution.
+- The directory used to build or instantiate the turnkey distribution locally will also be the directory used to build the **UBKGBox** distribution.
-- The **container.cfg** file for the turnkey distribution will be used by the **UBKGBox** workflow to obtain the neo4j ports for the **back end** container.

 #### Create api_cfg subdirectory
 **UBKGBox** assumes that configuration files for the API services (**api** and **auth**) are located in a subdirectory of the build directory named **api-cfg**.